sAksham-Ar/cricketCode/Readme.md

 # cricketCode

-View cricets scores,commentary and scorecard in vscode.
+View crickets scores,commentary and scorecard in vscode.